Hello fellow Illumineers!

 A key turn 5 card where you can force your opponent to sacrifice someone or allow you to draw 2 cards, either way, you are in an advantageous situation!

 A good replacement for Belle, Cheshire Cat allows you to do some damage transfer and in situation where you have more ink than cards to play, the boost will be a useful tool!
+He is only 3 cost too!

 This is such an annoying card, able to take down most Evasive folks and the stats being so crazy at 3 drop.